Wisconsin

 Deadly Fungus Affecting Hibernating Bats Could Spread During Summer

-This hibernating little brown bat shows signs of white-nose syndrome.
+[ad_1] This hibernating little brown bat shows signs of white-nose syndrome.
 (Credit: Alan Hicks, New York State Department of Environmental Conservation.
 Public domain.)
 USGS scientists tested samples collected from bats, the environment and equipment at eight bat hibernation sites in Kentucky, Indiana, Ohio, Tennessee and Virginia.
-They found that bats occupying such sites in summer can …
+They found that bats occupying such sites in summer …

 Read moreDeadly Fungus Affecting Hibernating Bats Could Spread During Summer